Skip to Content

 The person steering the horse in harness racing is called a “driver,” rather than a “jockey,” which is a term used for professional riders.
 Certain qualities distinguish a driver from a jockey.
 When cart racing started, races pitted horses driven and trained by their owners against one another.

-The strategy is critical in harness racing, and a driver must have a trusty bond with their horse to frequently alter its speed or steer into an opening.
+The strategy is critical in harness racing, and a driver must have a trusty bond with their horse to alter its speed or steer into an opening frequently.
 Drivers usually carry a light whip to direct the horse.
 The whip is generally struck at the sulky shafts, and its use is strictly regulated by statute.
 In reality, whips in harness racing encourage the horse with cues and aren’t used to inflict pain.

-Interesting fact: A driver who doesn’t train or own the horses they drive but instead is hired by other trainers and owners to drive for them is called a catch-driver.
+Interesting fact: A driver who doesn’t train or own the horses they drive but is hired by other trainers and owners to drive for them is called a catch-driver.

 Which is faster, the pacer or the trotter?